 Celia Birtwell is a textile designer based in London.
 Her printed gossamer chiffons, silks and satins, tailored and cut into romantic dresses and shirts, defined the ethereal look of the late 1960s and 1970s.

-Born in Lancashire in 1941, Birtwell remembers drawing figures obsessively from a very young age and at only 13 was accepted to Salford Art School, where she studied textile design.
+Born in Lancashire in 1941, Birtwell remembers drawing figures obsessively from a very young age, and at 13 was accepted to Salford Art School, where she studied textile design.
 During her studies, Birtwell met Ossie Clark, the fashion designer who would later become her husband.
 In 1961 she moved to London to join the bohemian community in Notting Hill.
-Soon after the young and passionate textile designer joined the Ossie Clark and Alice Pollock partnership to create a collection of bold nature-inspired printed fabrics for the Quorum boutique in Kensington.
+Soon after, the young and passionate textile designer joined the Ossie Clark and Alice Pollock partnership to create a collection of bold nature-inspired printed fabrics for the Quorum boutique in Kensington.
 The textiles were translated into easy-to-wear dresses that anticipated the mood of the hippie years and quickly attracted a high-calibre of followers.

-By 1973 Birtwell had left the fashion world to raise her children following her separation from Clark.
+By 1973, Birtwell had left the fashion world to raise her children, following her separation from Clark.
 She returned to designing in 1984 by opening her fabric shop in Westbourne Grove, selling textiles for garments and home furnishings with her identifiably Birtwell motifs such as stripes, stars, flowers and hearts.